 The other major element in the design of our station was a new tower-based antenna system.
 We had some pretty expansive goals for the band capabilities and associated performance of our new antenna system and the presentation explains how we went about developing and executing a plan to meet our goals.

-The “Virtual Station Tour” slides contain several videos which can be played by clicking on the following links:
+The “Virtual Station Tour” slides contain several videos.
+You can play these videos below.

 Other posts in this Blog contain more detailed information and many additional pictures and videos about our station.
 See the index of links at the end of this post to view more detail about the areas that interest you.